 - Time and temporality in the rhetoric and politics of childhood

-The post-conference workshop for early-career researchers will take place in Tampere on the 14th of May 2020 and provide extend explorations on the theme: ‘childhood and time‘
+The post-conference workshop for early-career researchers will take place in Tampere on — and provide extend explorations on the theme: ‘childhood and time‘